Taiwan independence movement: Support for independence

-The goal of this movement is the eventual creation of a country where China is a foreign entity, and Taiwan is an internationally recognized country separate from any concept of "China."
-The proposed "Republic of Taiwan" will exclude areas such as Quemoy and Matsu off the coast of Fujian, and some of the islands in the South China Sea (Taiping Island, Pratas Island, Zhongzhou Reef), which historically were not part of Taiwan.
+The goal of this movement is the eventual creation of a country where China is a foreign entity, and Taiwan is an internationally recognized country separate from any concept of "China".
 Some supporters of Taiwan independence argue that the Treaty of San Francisco justifies Taiwan independence by not explicitly granting Taiwan to either the ROC or the PRC, even though neither the PRC nor the ROC government accepts such legal justification.
-It is also thought that if formal independence were declared, Taiwan's foreign policies would lean further towards Japan and the United States, and the desirable option of United Nations Trusteeship Council is also considered.
+They advocate instead for a entirely new, Taiwan-centric constitution that detached any notion of "China" and abolished the ROC entirely.

+Some left-wing Taiwanese progressive activists also proposed using the presence of Taiwanese indigenous peoples, which makes up just 2.4% of the population as justifications for independence.
+However, this move draws controversy from the indigenous communities, who are wary of their issues being politicized for such purposes.

 The Taiwan Independence Party (TAIP) won a single seat in the Legislative Yuan in the 1998 legislative election.
 The Taiwan Solidarity Union (TSU) was formed in 2001, and is also supportive of independence.
 Though it gained more legislative support than TAIP in elections, the TSU's legislative representation has dropped over time.
 In 2018, political parties and organizations demanding a referendum on Taiwan's independence formed an alliance to further their objective.
 The Formosa Alliance was established on 7 April 2018, prompted by a sense of crisis in the face of growing pressure from China for unification.
-The alliance wanted to hold a referendum on Taiwan's independence in April 2019, and change the island's name from the "Republic of China" to "Taiwan," and apply for membership in the United Nations.
+The alliance wanted to hold a referendum on Taiwan's independence in April 2019, and change the island's name from the "Republic of China" to "State/Republic of Taiwan," and apply for membership in the United Nations.
 In August 2019, another party supportive of independence, the Taiwan Action Party Alliance was founded.